Supported Storage Systems#

 Different storage systems handle folders differently, which affects how WRAPP operations behave:

-Object storage (S3, Azure Blob Storage)
+Object storage (S3, Azure Blob Storage, Google Cloud Storage)

 Folders are implicit — they exist only as prefixes in object keys.
 When all files in a “folder” are deleted, the folder automatically ceases to exist.
 There is no concept of an empty folder.